EricDDK/CCPack/README.md

 # CCPack
-C++ serialization library, export lua using and parse binary stream
+is a C++ serialization library within simple and clear naming and code style, C++ 11 compilation.

-It's being built.
-Don't pull.
+can be exported for lua using and parse binary stream.